U.S. business leaders express concerns to Trump about travel ban

-Business leaders said afterward that the group, which included Jamie Dimon of JP Morgan Chase & Co and Indra Nooyi of PepsiCo Inc, discussed bank rules, tax reform, and objections to Trump's week-old ban.
+Business leaders said afterward that the group, which included Jamie Dimon of JP Morgan Chase & Co (JPM.N) and Indra Nooyi of PepsiCo Inc (PEP.N), discussed bank rules, tax reform, and objections to Trump's week-old ban.

 Some companies are worried that the travel restrictions will impact their employees or create uncertainty that could rattle markets.
 Tech companies also have broader concerns about Trump's immigration policies because of the number of foreign workers they employ in the United States.